-Students may be required to travel between campuses to complete their units.
+Students may be required to travel between campuses to complete their subjects.

 A student completing the two-year degree may apply to pursue a PhD.
 Two exit options (Graduate Certificate in Neuromorphic Engineering and Graduate Diploma in Neuromorphic Engineering) are also available.
-The majority of the coursework units will be undertaken at Parramatta City - Hassall St campus, while the applied project and research project will be located at Penrith campus.
+The majority of the programs subjects will be undertaken at Parramatta City - Hassall St campus, while the applied project and research project will be located at Penrith campus.

 Study at Western's high tech Parramatta City campus.

-Graduates of this program are eligible to apply for full membership of Engineers Australia.
-They are eligible to apply for Chartered Professional Engineering registration upon successful completion of required engineering practice period specified by Engineers Australia.
+Professional accreditation will be sought from Engineers Australia for the Master of Neuromorphic Engineering program.
+Students will be subsequently eligible to apply for Chartered Professional Engineering registration upon successful completion of the required engineering practice period specified by Engineers Australia.